eMoflon/emoflon-website-hugo/content/ibex/index.md

 ### Feature Overview

 - Textual language for defining TGGs
+- Automatic creation of a Java API implementing your TGG
 - Homogeneous and heterogeneous transformations
 - Complex attribute conditions
 - Least-change propagations (only necessary modifications are performed during synchronisation)